StrictlySkyler/nooline/README.markdown

 -   Add user roles & permissions
 -   Build better security checks
 -   Implement a drop-dead simple, super extra easy plugin system
+-   Implement cluster in node
+-   Add periodic HTML snapshotting, rather than at startup
+-   Rename process (once working in Mac OS)

--   Implement cluster in nodeHead on over to [the github repo][] and submit a pull request!
+Head on over to [the github repo][] and submit a pull request!

 ✌